HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 What organization should I use?

-- The most memorizable (and therefore useful) organizations reflect a logical sequence within the material and emphasize connections or comparisons, as well.
+- Design your study aids to illustrate a logical sequence within the material and emphasize connections or comparisons.

-- People remember stories much better than dry facts, so the order of headings in a chart or flow diagram, or the placement of the elements within a diagram should reflect time-line or location or relationships in a logical order - a "story".
+- People remember stories rather than unrelated facts.
+The order of headings in a chart or flow diagram, or the placement of the elements within a diagram should reflect a time-line or location or relationships in a logical order - this can act as the "story".

-- Studies show that the more connections within the information, the better and longer you will remember it.
+- Studies show that the more connections within the information being organized or studied, the better and longer you will remember it.
+And virtually all people remember visual patterns better than paragraphs of text.

 - For lists, charts/tables and flow diagrams, use the "rule of 5": no more than five items under one heading.
 If you need more, then decide how the items are logically divided into subgroups and create subheadings.